Knowledge base article templates that work

 - Use labels carefully to balance your search results.
 Labels influence article search relevance when customers interact with a knowledge base directly.
 They can also influence a chatbot, so customers can self-serve outside of a knowledge base, like on the homepage of your website.

 - Make it easy for users to get the information they need in one place with a search bar.
 This might also mean extending your help center search to external knowledge bases.

 - Coordinate with subject matter experts to get their input.
 They can help tag and organize an article to optimize it for the customer journey.

-The stronger your knowledge base articles, the better experience your customers will have when they self-serve, and the more benefits your business will reap.
+The stronger your knowledge base articles and knowledge base templates, the better experience your customers will have when they self-serve, and the more benefits your business will reap.
 So remember, the key is to find the right mix of knowledge base article templates for your customer-audience that enables them to find answers quickly and effortlessly.